MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 setScoreForPlayer(leaderboardName: string, player: Player, score: number, override: boolean): void;
 ```

-!!! info All world Leaderboards are updated every 3,300 ms (approximately).
+!!! info All world Leaderboards gizmos are updated at the same time, every 3,300 ms (approximately).

 By default, the leaderboard retains the value that is higher, when the display order is Descending; or the lowest value reported for a player, when the display order is Ascending.
 However, when the override parameter is set to true, any new score will be retained as the value to be displayed in the leaderboard gizmo.